TheBeachLab/myComputing/README.md

 ### Jack Audio

+The default audio server in Linux is `pulseaudio`.
+That is fine for standard use (one recording sink).
+But once you start having more complex situations, where you want to record the output of the speakers or you want multiple recordings or playbacks, you will find limitations.
+That cannot be achieved with `pulseaudio`.
+You need a more advanced audio server.
+That server is `jack`.
-Install `jack libffado qjackctl realtime-privileges`, add yourself to the groups `audio` and `realtime` then reboot.
-You should be able to start jack via `qjackctl`.

-You might notice that you cannot start `jack` if there is any other program using the audio, including browsers since they might block the interface.
-So start `jack` server before starting any other audio software.
-Also you might realise that you cannot play youtube videos while `jack` is running.
+Installing jack is a bit tricky: install the following packages `jack2 libffado cadence jack_capture python-dbus realtime-privileges pulseaudio-jack`, add yourself to the groups `audio` and `realtime` then reboot.
+You should be able to start jack via `cadence`.
+Then make sure you autostart at boot.
+Otherwise you might notice that you cannot start `jack` if there is any other program using the audio, including browsers since they might block the interface.
+Hence the need to start `jack` server before starting any other audio software.

+ Also bridge **ALSA Audio** using `ALSA > PulseAudio > JACK (Plugin)` option and bridge **PulseAudio** with Auto-start at login.
+Otherwise you might realise that you cannot play youtube videos while `jack` is running.

  In that case install the pakage `pulseaudio-jack`.
 Then edit `/etc/pulse/default.pa` and the following below `#load-module module-alsa-sink` section:

 ```bash
 load-module module-jack-sink